-- Funds substantial renewals and upgrades to important community facilities such as the Oakleigh Recreation Centre; the Caloola Reserve multi-sport pavilion and tennis courts, and upgrades to facilities at Pinewood, Brentwood and Southern reserves
+- Funded substantial renewals and upgrades to important community facilities such as the Oakleigh Recreation Centre; the Caloola Reserve multi-sport pavilion and tennis courts, and upgrades to facilities at Pinewood, Brentwood and Southern reserves

 At its 27 June 2017 meeting, Council adopted its budget for the 2017/18 financial year.